esraaabdrabo/incoming_call/README.md

 ## Overview

 This Flutter project illustrates how to handle and display incoming calls in a Flutter application using the `flutter_callkit_incoming` package.
-The package provides functionality similar to the native CallKit framework on iOS, allowing for a seamless and native-like experience for incoming calls.

 ## Features

 - **Incoming Call Handling:** Utilizes the `flutter_callkit_incoming` package to handle incoming calls.